Notes on the Office for Intellectual Freedom… Sham

 FACT: Nine months after the banning, the State Secretary of Records (Massachusetts) forced Lucy Loomis, Sturgis Library director, to open library records to the public with my regard.
 For the actual letter, see http://sturgisbansdissident.blogspot.com.
-No official document of the banning exists.
-The only thing existent is an email Loomis sent to the president of the library trustees, Ted Lowry.
+No official document of the banning exists in those records.
+The only thing existent is an email Loomis had sent to the president of the library trustees, Ted Lowry.
 That's where the "for the safety of the staff and public" quote came from.
 For the Loomis email, see http://theamericandissident.org/orgs/sturgis_email.html.

-FACT: James LaRue and his American Library Association Office for Intellectual Freedom would not get involved and would not report on the incident in the ALA’s American Libraries Magazine.
+FACT: Former Director James LaRue of the American Library Association’s Office for Intellectual Freedom refused to get involved and would not report on the incident in the ALA’s American Libraries Magazine.
 In fact, not one librarian of the many contacted since the incident in June 2012 would respond… with the exception of LaRue.

 QUESTION: Should the ALA serve only as a propaganda arm for librarians, depicting them and their libraries as faultlessly wonderful?